qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

 ---------------------

 The 3D map view opens with some default settings you can customize.
-To do so, click the |options| :sup:`Configure...` button at the top of the 3D canvas panel to open the :guilabel:`3D configuration` window.
+To do so, expand the |options| :sup:`Options` menu at the top of the 3D canvas panel and press the |options| :menuselection:`Configure` button to open the :guilabel:`3D configuration` window.

 .. _figure_3dmap_config: